Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_structures.rst

 relatively few vertices that look very natural when used as subdivision surfaces and deform very well in animation.

-Take Fig. Edge Loops in organic modeling as an example: the edge loops follow the natural contours and deformation lines of the skin and the underlying muscles and are more dense in areas that deform more when the character moves, for example at the shoulders or knees.
+Take Fig. :ref:`fig-mesh-topo-loop` in organic modeling as an example: the edge loops follow the natural contours and deformation lines of the skin and the underlying muscles and are more dense in areas that deform more when the character moves, for example at the shoulders or knees.